Parsons Capital Management Inc. RI Sells 318 Shares of Amgen Inc. (NASDAQ:AMGN)

-Parsons Capital Management Inc. RI lowered its position in Amgen Inc. (NASDAQ:AMGN – Get Rating) by 1.4% in the 1st quarter, according to its most recent 13F filing with the SEC.
-The institutional investor owned 22,387 shares of the medical research company’s stock after selling 318 shares during the period.
-Parsons Capital Management Inc. RI’s holdings in Amgen were worth $5,412,000 as of its most recent SEC filing.
+Parsons Capital Management Inc. RI lessened its holdings in Amgen Inc. (NASDAQ:AMGN – Get Rating) by 1.4% during the first quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund owned 22,387 shares of the medical research company’s stock after selling 318 shares during the period.
+Parsons Capital Management Inc. RI’s holdings in Amgen were worth $5,412,000 at the end of the most recent quarter.

-Several other institutional investors have also recently made changes to their positions in the company.
-Moneta Group Investment Advisors LLC grew its stake in shares of Amgen by 83,875.6% in the 4th quarter.
-Moneta Group Investment Advisors LLC now owns 7,541,011 shares of the medical research company’s stock worth $1,980,571,000 after buying an additional 7,532,031 shares during the last quarter.
-Norges Bank purchased a new stake in Amgen during the 4th quarter valued at $1,351,778,000.
-Edmp Inc. boosted its stake in Amgen by 25,517.5% during the 4th quarter.
-Edmp Inc. now owns 4,540,446 shares of the medical research company’s stock valued at $17,288,000 after purchasing an additional 4,522,722 shares during the last quarter.
-Price T Rowe Associates Inc. MD boosted its stake in Amgen by 158.0% during the 4th quarter.
-Price T Rowe Associates Inc. MD now owns 2,950,013 shares of the medical research company’s stock valued at $774,791,000 after purchasing an additional 1,806,456 shares during the last quarter.
-Finally, Morgan Stanley boosted its stake in Amgen by 12.9% during the 4th quarter.
-Morgan Stanley now owns 13,301,365 shares of the medical research company’s stock valued at $3,493,471,000 after purchasing an additional 1,523,665 shares during the last quarter.
+A number of other hedge funds and other institutional investors have also recently bought and sold shares of the business.
+Builder Investment Group Inc. ADV acquired a new position in shares of Amgen in the fourth quarter worth approximately $378,000.
+Threadgill Financial LLC purchased a new position in shares of Amgen in the fourth quarter valued at $214,000.
+ING Groep NV raised its holdings in shares of Amgen by 8.8% in the 4th quarter.
+ING Groep NV now owns 55,862 shares of the medical research company’s stock valued at $14,672,000 after acquiring an additional 4,533 shares in the last quarter.
+Independence Bank of Kentucky grew its holdings in shares of Amgen by 12.8% during the first quarter.
+Independence Bank of Kentucky now owns 1,325 shares of the medical research company’s stock worth $320,000 after purchasing an additional 150 shares in the last quarter.
+Finally, Equitable Trust Co. lifted its position in Amgen by 12.5% in the 4th quarter.
+Equitable Trust Co. now owns 2,152 shares of the medical research company’s stock worth $565,000 after buying an additional 239 shares during the last quarter.
 Institutional investors own 74.70% of the company’s stock.

-Several analysts have commented on the company.
-Piper Sandler cut their target price on Amgen from $293.00 to $288.00 in a research note on Friday, April 28th.
-Mizuho increased their target price on Amgen from $208.00 to $214.00 in a research note on Wednesday, May 3rd.
-StockNews.com cut Amgen from a “strong-buy” rating to a “buy” rating in a report on Friday, June 16th.
-Wells Fargo & Company raised Amgen from an “equal weight” rating to an “overweight” rating and lowered their price target for the company from $275.00 to $265.00 in a report on Monday, March 13th.
-Finally, Barclays lowered their price target on Amgen from $227.00 to $225.00 in a report on Monday, May 1st.
-Four investment analysts have rated the stock with a sell rating, three have issued a hold rating and seven have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, Amgen currently has an average rating of “Hold” and an average target price of $250.94.
+Several analysts have weighed in on the company.
+Piper Sandler lowered their price objective on Amgen from $293.00 to $288.00 in a research report on Friday, April 28th.
+Oppenheimer dropped their price objective on Amgen from $292.00 to $290.00 and set an “outperform” rating on the stock in a research report on Monday, April 24th.
+StockNews.com downgraded Amgen from a “strong-buy” rating to a “buy” rating in a report on Friday, June 16th.
+Wells Fargo & Company upgraded Amgen from an “equal weight” rating to an “overweight” rating and cut their target price for the stock from $275.00 to $265.00 in a research report on Monday, March 13th.
+Finally, Barclays cut their target price on Amgen from $227.00 to $225.00 in a research report on Monday, May 1st.
+Four investment analysts have rated the stock with a sell rating, three have assigned a hold rating and seven have assigned a buy rating to the company.
+According to MarketBeat.com, the stock presently has an average rating of “Hold” and a consensus target price of $250.94.

-Amgen (NASDAQ:AMGN – Get Rating) last posted its quarterly earnings results on Thursday, April 27th.
+Amgen (NASDAQ:AMGN – Get Rating) last announced its earnings results on Thursday, April 27th.
 The medical research company reported $3.98 EPS for the quarter, beating analysts’ consensus estimates of $3.84 by $0.14.
-The business had revenue of $6.11 billion for the quarter, compared to analysts’ expectations of $6.18 billion.
 Amgen had a return on equity of 248.47% and a net margin of 30.23%.
-The business’s quarterly revenue was down 2.1% on a year-over-year basis.
-During the same period last year, the firm earned $4.25 earnings per share.
-As a group, analysts forecast that Amgen Inc. will post 18.12 EPS for the current fiscal year.
+The business had revenue of $6.11 billion during the quarter, compared to analysts’ expectations of $6.18 billion.
+During the same quarter in the prior year, the firm earned $4.25 earnings per share.
+The business’s revenue was down 2.1% compared to the same quarter last year.
+On average, equities analysts expect that Amgen Inc. will post 18.12 EPS for the current year.

 Amgen Inc discovers, develops, manufactures, and delivers human therapeutics worldwide.
 It focuses on inflammation, oncology/hematology, bone health, cardiovascular disease, nephrology, and neuroscience areas.
 The company's products include Enbrel to treat plaque psoriasis, rheumatoid arthritis, and psoriatic arthritis; Neulasta that reduces the chance of infection due a low white blood cell count in patients cancer; Prolia to treat postmenopausal women with osteoporosis; Xgeva for skeletal-related events prevention; Otezla for the treatment of adult patients with plaque psoriasis, psoriatic arthritis, and oral ulcers associated with Behçet's disease; Aranesp to treat a lower-than-normal number of red blood cells and anemia; KYPROLIS to treat patients with relapsed or refractory multiple myeloma; and Repatha, which reduces the risks of myocardial infarction, stroke, and coronary revascularization.